newchuyalong/libgdx-learning/Contributing.md

 ### Git ###

-Most of the libdgx team members are Git novices, as such we are just learning the ropes ourself.
+Most of the libdgx team members are Git novices, as such we are just learning the ropes ourselves.
 To lower the risk of getting something wrong, we'd kindly ask you to keep your pull requests small if possible.
 A change-set of 3000 files is likely not to get merged.

 We do open new branches for bigger API changes.
 If you help out with a new API, make sure your pull request targets that specific branch.